phoice/phlexa/README.md

 # phlexa
-Build voice applications for Amazon Alexa with phlexa
+Build voice applications for Amazon Alexa with phlexa and PHP